top of page

 Many faces of fungi

-Fungi play vitally important roles in the natural environment and in our lives.
-This year, our theme for UK Fungus Day is the many faces of fungi, encapsulating the myriad of ways that fungi contribute to our world.
+Fungi play vitally important roles in the natural environment and in our lives: there are many faces of fungi, a myriad of ways that fungi contribute to our world.

 Consider: